-Can I sell a car with outstanding finance?
+Can I sell my car on finance?

-How do I sell a car with outstanding finance?
+How to sell a car on finance

 Before you can do anything, whether you have a car on Hire Purchase (HP) or Personal Contract Purchase (PCP), you'll need to find out your car's settlement figure in order to settle your contract early.

-This figure is the total amount you'll need to pay your lender to terminate your contract to end the finance agreement and will include any fees.
-Lenders are required, by law, to provide the settlement figure within 12 days of the request and you should request this figure in writing.
+This figure is the total amount you'll need to pay your lender to terminate your contract to end the finance agreement, and will include any fees.
+Lenders are required by law to provide the settlement figure within 12 days of the request, and you should request this figure in writing.

-With HP or PCP finance agreements, you're unable to sell the car privately whilst you have outstanding finance as the lender is the owner of the car until you have repaid the finance agreement or paid the settlement figure in full.
+With HP or PCP finance agreements, you're unable to sell the car privately whilst you have outstanding finance, as the lender is the owner of the car until you have repaid the finance agreement or paid the settlement figure in full.

-If you try to leave your agreement earlier than six months this may have a negative impact on your credit rating, which can make obtaining credit difficult in the future.
+If you try to leave your agreement earlier than six months, this may have a negative impact on your credit rating, which can make obtaining credit difficult in the future.

-If you have a car on personal contract purchase (PCP) you can end the contract early through settling your outstanding finance amount as long as you've paid over half of the total finance amount, including interest and fees.
+If you have a car on Personal Contract Purchase (PCP), you can end the contract early through settling your outstanding finance amount, as long as you've paid the lender over half of the total finance amount including interest and fees.

 You're unable to sell the car until you have repaid the PCP agreement or paid a settlement figure.
 Like with HP, the settlement figure may include additional charges, such as an early exit fee.
 Another option is paying off the agreement early and once the agreement figure is paid the car will be yours to sell.

 Swapping or part exchanging your car is a simple way of settling the finance on your existing car and is a great option if you're wanting to upgrade your car early.
-Evans Halshaw is able to help you with this process.

-Find your next car at Evans Halshaw
+Sell your car with Evans Halshaw

 If you'd like to take a car for a test drive or speak to our friendly and helpful sales team, please contact your preferred Evans Halshaw retailer.